nodejs/next-10/CONSTITUENCY-NEEDS.md

 * Make it easier for collaborators to understand failures in the CI
 * Reasonable build time

-## Supportive Collaborators and Environment in the project
+## Supportive collaborators and environment in the project

 * More internals guides
 * Sympathetic collaborators